-Since the unipolar output is normally used for spectroscopy, the 590A is designed with a great amount of flexibility in order for the pulse to be interfaced with an analyzer.
+Since the 855 unipolar output is normally used for spectroscopy, the unit is designed with the flexibility to interface the pulse with an analyzer.
 A gated baseline restorer (BLR) circuit is included in this output for improved performance at all count rates.
 The threshold for the restorer gate is determined automatically, according to the input noise level.
-The unipolar output dc level is 0 to ±5 mV.
+The unipolar output dc level is 0 ± 5 mV.
 Three general methods of termination are used.
 The simplest of these is shunt termination at the receiving end of the cable.
 A second method is series termination at the sending end.
 The third is a combination of series and shunt termination, where the cable impedance is matched both in series at the sending end and in shunt at the receiving end.
 The combination is most effective, but this reduces the amount of signal strength at the receiving end to 50% of that which is available in the sending instrument.

-To use shunt termination at the receiving end of the cable, connect the amplifier output on the front panel through 93Ω cable to the input of the receiving instrument.
-Then use a BNC tee connector to attach both the interconnecting cable and a 100 Ω terminator at the input connector of the receiving instrument.
-Since the input impedance of the receiving instrument is normally $1000~\Omega$ or more, the effective instrument input impedance with the $100~\Omega$ terminator will be of the order of 93Ω and this will match the cable impedance correctly.
+To use shunt termination at the receiving end of the cable, connect the output from the 855 front or rear panels through 93- Ω cable to the input of the receiving instrument.
+Then use a BNC tee connector to attach both the interconnecting cable and a 100- Ω terminator at the input connector of the receiving instrument.
+Since the input impedance of the receiving instrument is normally 1000 Ω or more, the effective instrument input impedance with the 100- Ω terminator will be of the order of 93 Ω , and this will match the cable impedance correctly.